ttran428/oss_devkit/README.md

 # Open Source DevKit

+Three tools to ease the life of Open Source developers:

+- Command line Git module for working with GitHub, specifically GitHub PRs
+- A bot
+- An analytics dashboard (stalled PRs & discussions, time since last comment, etc.)

 ## Command Line
 - `git hub pr -` :  Pulls down and checkout the branch of the pr.